 Who are pre-readers?

 Your pre-readers are your students who are still learning the alphabet and letter sounds.
-These students are not quite ready to decode words or read sentences yet; they are still building the phonemic awareness background needed.
+These students are not quite ready to decode words or read sentences yet; they are still building the phonemic awareness and concepts of print background needed to read.

 This is most likely where the majority of your students are entering Kindergarten.